Pills: Make Them Go Down Easy

 Lots of liquid — preferably water — is the key to swallowing a pill.
 Wet your whistle first, put the pill on the back of your tongue, swallow quickly, and follow up with more water, up to 8 ounces or a full glass of water.
 A well-lubricated throat is a better passageway for a pill.
 And the preliminary swallowing action gets the epiglottis out of the way.

-Taking your medication with applesauce is another idea unless it needs to be taken on an empty stomach.
+Taking your medicine with applesauce is another idea unless it needs to be taken on an empty stomach.
 This may help your swallowing muscles work better to get the pills down.

 Break it up

-You can crush or divide many over-the-counter and prescription medications and sprinkle them on food.
+You can crush or divide many over-the-counter and prescription medicine and sprinkle them on food.
 You can purchase a pill-crusher to do the work for you, or use 2 spoons.
-Always ask your pharmacist if the medication can be crushed, because long-acting or slow-release prescriptions will not work as they are supposed to when crushed.
+Always ask your pharmacist if the medicine can be crushed, because long-acting or slow-release prescriptions will not work as they are supposed to when crushed.

 If a pill does get stuck, never let it stay there to dissolve.